Spring 2026We have now finished for this season. We re-open for reserve orders for next season from 1st June.

 Humbug is generally a reliable and disease-free variety.

-Recommended pollinators for Humbug pear trees
+Which pollinators are recommended for Humbug pear trees?

 Humbug is not self-fertile, so you will need another different but compatible variety planted nearby in order to produce fruit.
 The following varieties are good pollinators for Humbug.
 If you are not sure about pollination requirements just ask us.